CaptainCrowbar/rs-sci/docs/rational.md

 ```

 The `Ratio` template implements rational numbers over an integer type.
 The
-underlying type `T` must be an integer arithmetic type.
+underlying type `T` must be an integer arithmetic type, but this is not
+statically checked to allow `Ratio` to be used with non-standard integer
+types.

 Constructors and arithmetic operators will always reduce the result to its
 lowest terms; the denominator will always be positive.
 Behaviour is undefined